Matěj Kůs

 Matěj Kůs (born 11 July 1989) is a former international motorcycle speedway rider from the Czech Republic.
-He is a Czech Republic national champion.
+He is a Czech Republic national champion and earned 10 international caps for the Czech Republic national speedway team.

-Between British spectators he is called Matty, Magicman or KusKus.

 Career

 Kůs represented the Czech Republic national speedway team and was named 3 times as Speedway Grand Prix Wild Card in Prague.
 He became a full Czech international representative rider when he was selected for the Speedway World Cup first time in 2008.
 Kus is supported by Centrum Sportu Ministerstva Vnitra of the Czech Republic.

 He began his British league career in 2007, when he rode for Berwick Bandits.
 In 2007, Kůs was racing for the Berwick Bandits, when a crash left him unconscious for 45 minutes.
-When he awoke he was suffering from amnesia and reportedly spoke perfect English, a sudden and unexplained knowledge of the English language, a paranormal phenomenon known as xenoglossy.
+When he awoke he was suffering from amnesia and reportedly spoke perfect English, a sudden and unexplained knowledge of the English language, a phenomenon known as xenoglossy.
 As Kůs had just begun to study the English language, his team members were shocked to hear him speaking the language perfectly.
-However the effect did not last long and Kůs had no recollection of the incident after two days.
+However, the effect did not last long and Kůs had no recollection of the incident after two days.